How to Get Featured in Premium Media (Pitching, Relationships & Timing)

 One of the key challenges in luxury PR is balancing visibility with exclusivity.
 While media coverage increases exposure, excessive presence can reduce the sense of rarity that defines luxury.

 This requires a selective approach.
 Brands must choose opportunities carefully, focusing on quality rather than quantity.
-Each feature should contribute to positioning and reinforce the brand’s identity.

 Limiting the number of placements can enhance their impact.
-A single feature in a respected publication can carry more weight than multiple features in less relevant contexts.

 Exclusivity is not about avoiding visibility.